jbattistella/gardenly/README.md

 4.Testing of HTTP handlers
 5.Testing of Http Client

-# User Stories
+## User Stories

-## As a user I would like to fetch information about what vegetables I am able to plant at this time.
+### As a user I would like to fetch information about what vegetables I am able to plant at this time.

+Example:

+`curl http://localhost:8080/api/v1/users -d { "name" : "joseph", "zipcode" :35235}

+You can plant:
+carrot
+beats
+turnips
+lettuce
+...`